-- Each sentence needs to deliver a new and unique idea - Repetitious sentences tell your reader that you either don't know where your argument is going or you are desperate to meet a word/page length minimum - Neither option makes the reader excited to read more - Only use words that are adding to your meaning - Writer's Diet: https://writersdiet.com - Some writers use too many adverbs, useless clauses, and/or complicated structures - Do you ever need the word "of"???? - "A giant pile of cigarettes" or "Cigarette mound"? - Avoid colloquial phrases and grandiose statements - NO: "The Red-headed stepchild of...", "Don't look a gift horse in the mouth" - NO: "Since the beginning of time", "Man has always sought the answer to this question"
+- Each sentence needs to deliver a new and unique idea - Repetitious sentences tell your reader that you either don't know where your argument is going or you are desperate to meet a word/page length minimum - Neither option makes the reader excited to read more - Only use words that are adding to your meaning - Some writers use too many adverbs, useless clauses, and/or complicated structures - o Do you ever need the word "of"???? - "A giant pile of rocks" or "Stone mound"? - Avoid colloquial phrases and grandiose statements - NO: "The Red-headed stepchild of...", "Don't look a gift horse in the mouth" - o NO: "Since the beginning of time", "Man has always sought the answer to this question"